Oracle Cloud Infrastructure US Federal Cloud with DISA Impact Level 5 Authorization

 Services Not Supported in US Federal Cloud with DISA Impact Level 5 Authorization

-Currently, the following services are not available for tenancies in the US Federal Cloud with DISA Impact Level 5 authorization:
+Currently, the following services are not available or not supported for tenancies in the US Federal Cloud with DISA Impact Level 5 authorization.

 Core Infrastructure services and features not available: